greg-raven/Department-21/_posts/2009-07-18-mens-age-as-determined-by-a-trip-to-home-depot.md

 In your 50s:

 Stop what you are doing.
 Put a hat on, wipe the dirt off your hands onto your shirt.
 Change shoes because you don’t want to get dog doo-doo in your new sports car.
 Check yourself in the mirror and you swear not to wear that shirt anymore because it makes you look fat The Cutie running the register smiles when she sees you coming and you think you still have it.
-Then you remember the hat you have on is from Buddy’s Bait &amp; Beer Bar and it says, ‘I Got Worms.’
+Then you remember the hat you have on is from Buddy’s Bait &amp; Beer Bar and it says, “I Got Worms.”

 In your 60s: